 Bleeding of any sort should be checked out.

 Seek veterinary care if you notice panting, wheezing, coughing, suffering shortness of breath.
-There are many causes of breathing difficulty including:
+There are many causes of breathing difficulty including heart and lung disorders which are life-threatening.

 No matter how mild, any burns should be checked.